telerik/maui-docs/knowledge-base/customize-column-generation-raddatagrid-dotnet-maui.md

         }
         else
         {
-            // Execute the default command for other properties this.Owner.CommandService.ExecuteDefaultCommand(DataGridCommandId.GenerateColumn, parameter);
+            // Execute the default command for other properties. this.Owner.CommandService.ExecuteDefaultCommand(DataGridCommandId.GenerateColumn, parameter);
         }
     }